 Action #8: Stay calm

 Try to stay calm and relaxed.
-If you feel yourself getting tense, it will only make nausea worse.
+If you feel yourself getting tense, it will only make the nausea worse.

 Action 9#: Focus on something distant